-Millennials have found it fundamentally more difficult to start a career and achieve the financial independence that allowed previous generations to get married, buy a home and have children.
+Millennials have found it fundamentally more difficult to start a career and find jobs in comparison to other generations who are now married and have children.
 Research shows that even the most educated millennials are employed at lower rates than older college graduates and millennials’ tendency to work at lower-paying firms has caused them to lag behind in earnings.

 As a result, the millennial generation has less wealth than their predecessors had at the same age, and about one-quarter of millennial households have more debt than assets, according to the St. Louis Fed.

 Between February and May, millennials got hit the hardest in terms of unemployment, according to the chart below by St. Louis Fed.
 Millennials are now at risk of falling further behind because they entered the pandemic in a weaker position than older Americans.